TypeCellOS/BlockNote/packages/website/docs/docs/converting-blocks.md

 const blocksFromHTML = editor.HTMLToBlocks(html);
 ```

 This function will try to create `Block` objects out of any HTML block-level elements, and`InlineNode` objects from any HTML inline elements, though not all types of elements are recognized.
-If BlockNote doesn't recognize an HTML element's tag, it will parse it as a paragraph or text.
+If BlockNote doesn't recognize an HTML element's tag, it will parse it as a paragraph or plain text.

 **Example**

 TODO

-## Converting Blocks To & From Markdown
+## Markdown

-If you need to describe blocks using Markdown rather than `Block` objects, BlockNote provides editor functions for converting between them.
+BlockNote can import / export Blocks to and from Markdown.
+Note that this is also considered "lossy", as not all structures can be entirely represented in Markdown.

 ### Converting Blocks to Markdown